Hunza Valley Pakistan Travel Guide

 Nagar Valley, adjacent to Hunza, sits directly across the Hunza River from Karimabad.
 It is famous for the Hopper Glacier, that is relatively accessible.

-Access to the glacier viewpoint is a half-day to full-day trip by private jeep from Karimabad or Aliabad.
+Access to the glacier viewpoint is a half-day to a complete-day trip by private jeep from Karimabad or Aliabad.

 Upper Hunza possesses distinct landscapes, while remote valleys beckon the adventurous traveler.

-North of Karimabad, these villages are popular for their distinctive landscapes, including Attabad Lake and the dramatic Passu Cones.
+North of Karimabad, these villages are popular for their distinctive landscapes, including Attabad Lake and the breathtaking Passu Cones.

 A remote, high-altitude valley home to the Wakhi community, offering off-the-beaten-path experiences and difficult hikes.